RocketMod/Rocket.Documentation/content/development-guide/api/command.md

 **Name:**		The commands name (e.g. `rocket`, `buy`, etc).
 **Aliases:**		A list of alternative for the name, not required.
 **Summary:**		A short summary of the commands function.
-**Description:**	A long description entailing the commands functionality, not required, not required.
+**Description:**	A long description entailing the commands functionality, not required.
 **Permission:**		The permission the player needs to use the command.
 Recommended to keep null as it defaults to `PluginName.CommandName`.
 **Syntax:**	        A syntax string for the command `[]` = *optional* and `<>` = *required* (e.g. [steamId] <itemId>).
 **ChildCommands:**	A list of child commands (e.g. `shop sell`, `shop buy` : `buy` and `sell` are child commands of `shop`), not required.